wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

 Monitoring Microsoft Graph Activity
 ===================================

-The Microsoft Graph API is a powerful interface that allows an organzation's admins to review a wide variety of information concerning a Microsoft 365 tenant and its associated users and endpoints.
-This inculdes details such as security scores and detected incidents to information like organizational tasks and avaliable OneDrive resources.
+The **Microsoft Graph API** is a powerful interface that allows an organzation's admins to review a wide variety of information concerning a Microsoft 365 tenant and its associated users and endpoints.
+This inculdes details such as security scores and detected incidents to information like  avaliable OneDrive resources and login audit logs.

 In turn, this module integrates with Microsoft Graph to bring this content-rich source of information into Wazuh.
 This is done through a series of `resources` and `relationships`, which describe the function, type, and content of various logs available within Microsoft Graph.

 **Retrieving content:**